incognitorobito/BLE-Ped-X/research/README.md

 * Gyroscope on ramps.
 * Magnetometer near cars, does this produce a doppler like effect, but in terms of a compass and a car obstructing a magnetic field?
 Would this be the case with electric motors?

+### Plan of Action

+Build out several of the feature points in app then combine into NN.